parthsh77/DOS-DETECTION/README.md

-# DOS Attack Detection System
+# DOS-DETECTION

-The **DOS Attack Detection System** is a CLI-based Python project designed to identify and analyze malicious Denial-of-Service (DOS) attacks in real time.
+The **DOS-DETECTION** is a CLI-based Python project designed to identify and analyze malicious Denial-of-Service (DOS) attacks in real time.
 It monitors network traffic patterns, detects anomalies such as sudden spikes in requests, and blocks suspicious IPs using system firewalls.
 This tool is beginner-friendly and works on both Linux and Windows systems.

 ---